-Bram is currently an attorney with The Soud Law Firm.
-His practice includes pusuing personal injury claims sought by individuals who have claims for automobile accidents, Wrongful Death, Medical Malpractice, Nursing Home Abuse, Slip And Fall Injury, Animal Bite Injury and Personal Injury.
+Prior to joining the Law Offices of Bohdan Neswiacheny, Bram was an attorney with The Soud Law Firm.
+His practice included pursuing personal injury claims sought by individuals who had claims for automobile accidents, Wrongful Death, Medical Malpractice, Nursing Home Abuse, Slip And Fall Injury, Animal Bite Injury and Personal Injury.

 Bram was a partner in the Jacksonville office of Quintairos, Prieto, Wood & Boyer, P.A.
 He has practiced in the area of litigation for over 18 years and focuses on complex matters involving general liability, commercial litigation, automobile liability, premises liability, construction defects, subrogation, negligent security, employment practices liability, and workers’ compensation defense.
 Additionally, Mr. Scharf has extensive experience in the areas of domestic relations and family matters.